-Some people prefer just a hint of scent within a room while others desire
+How Strong?
+Some prefer just a hint of scent within a room while others desire a

-Two candles are suggested for most large living spaces, while some
+very strong aroma.
+Two candles are suggested for most large living spaces, while

-small rooms may only require one.
-Personally, I use one 16oz candle in
+smaller rooms may only require one.
+Personally, I light one 16oz candle in my

 2. Let It Burn

-Do not attempt to touch or move candles while they are lit & if not using a snuffer, be mindful of the surrounding area when extinguishing the flame.
-Especially as the candle burns down to the bottom of the jar.
-You never want to risk dropping, spilling, or breaking your candle.
+Do not touch or move candles while they are lit or immediately after they are extinguished!
+Also be mindful of the surrounding area when blowing out the flame, especially as the candle burns down to the bottom of the jar.
+You never want to risk dropping, spilling, or breaking your candle!

-Once you’ve depleted your candle of its wax, you can clean out the jar using hot water & soap to then use the container for storage or display.
+Once you’ve depleted your candle of its wax, you can clean out the jar & use the container for storage or display.
 Candle jars make wonderful homes for dried herbs, crystals, art supplies, and much more!